thorlindberg/thesis/README.md

-### Mapping Server-Client Architecture for Plaintext and Binary Object Serialisation
+### Mapping Distributed Architecture for Plaintext and Binary Object Serialisation

 ----------